 - Problems with memory and concentration

-Side effects from withdrawal will usually stop after a few weeks.
-For some people they can last longer.
-You will not always get withdrawal side effects when stopping benzodiazepine medication.
+Your withdrawal side effects will usually stop after a few weeks.
+But they can last longer for a small number of people.
+You may not get withdrawal side effects when you stop your benzodiazepine medication.

-You should talk to your doctor or local pharmacist if you are worried about how long you have been taking benzodiazepines.
-You can talk to them about any side effects from withdrawal you are having.
+You can talk to your doctor or local pharmacist if you are worried about the withdrawal effects of benzodiazepines.

 - antipsychotic medication,